 We know the next: Szapolyai János didn’t go with his army to Buda so Sultan Suleiman was able to take it without a fight.
 When Suleiman left the country, Szapolyai was crowned king of Hungary, accepted by almost everybody.
 Yet, pretty soon Habsburg Ferdinand appeared and usurped his throne, and the Dual Kingship tore the kingdom into two.

-The Habsburg army took Szepes castle from the men of Szapolyai János in 1528 with a two-week-siege.
+The Habsburg army took Szepes castle from the men of Szapolyai János in 1528 with a two-week siege.
 Ferdinand gifted it to the Thurzó family (the relatives of the Fugger family) in 1531.
 Lord Thurzó Elek improved the castle in the Renaissance style, mainly the interior of the buildings was rebuilt.
 King Szapolyai is a dividing figure in our history, many historians dislike him because he got allied with Sultan Suleiman but others think that it was the only way to save Hungary from the imminent overrun by the Ottomans.
-Also, it was he and his son who paved the way to the foundation of the Principality of Transylvania.
+Also, it was he and his son who paved the way for the foundation of the Principality of Transylvania.

 King Szapolyai János died in 1540, leaving behind a male heir, János Zsigmond.
-The soldiers of late Szapolyai János attempted to take szepes castle back with a night assault in 1543 but they were repelled.
+The soldiers of late Szapolyai János attempted to take Szepes castle back with a night assault in 1543 but they were repelled.
 As Szepes castle was far from the Borderland, it has never been updated to answer the artillery challenges of the 16th century.
 It remained an administrative and economical center of its feudal lord.

 The region saw more military action during the campaigns of the Transylvanian princes in the 17th century.
 The Hajdú soldiers of Prince Bocskai István tried to take Szepes in 1604 but they were not successful.
 When the Thurzó family was discontinued, the Csáky family took the castle over by force in 1636.
 They were the hereditary Chief Comes of Szepes County at that time.
 Prince Rákóczi György I of Transylvania besieged the castle in 1644 but however outdated the fortifications were, they could not take it.

-The Csáky family built a remarkable line of stone pillars in front of the entrance in 1660, a wooden palisade used to stand between them.
+The Csáky family built a remarkable line of stone pillars in front of the entrance in 1660, and a wooden palisade was used to stand between them.
 They connected the palaces with covered corridors, too.
 At that time, there were altogether 135 halls and rooms in the castle.
 The members of the Csáky family had lived in the castle until the end of the 17th century, trying to turn the fort into a more comfortable place but they failed in doing so.
 Gradually, the family members left the castle and built their more comfortable stately homes in the neighboring villages.

-During the reign of Prince Thököly Imre (1682-1685), the Hungarian Kuruc rebels revolted against the Habsburg oppression, and took Kassa (Kaschau, Kosice) and Eperjes (Presov).
+During the reign of Prince Thököly Imre (1682-1685), the Hungarian Kuruc rebels revolted against the Habsburg oppression and took Kassa (Kaschau, Kosice) and Eperjes (Presov).
 They occupied Szepes castle, too.
 However, the Imperial army took back control before soon over Upper Hungary.
 To prevent similar revolts, the Military Council in Vienna in 1702 decided to demolish many Hungarian castles, including Szepes castle.
 Fortunately, the War of Independence broke out in 1703, led by Prince Rákóczi Ferenc II, and Szepes castle escaped the destruction.

 Szepes castle was not a strategically important place during the War of Independence but it was the place where Prince Rákóczi had one of his men, General Forgách Simon imprisoned because of treason.
 The rebels captured Count Maximilian Strahmberg, a high-ranking Imperial officer who was also imprisoned in Szepes. however, he was allowed to walk freely inside the fort, because he gave his word.
-Yet, he broke his promise and escaped from Szepes, using the outer hole of a latrine he descended on a rope at one night.
+Yet, he broke his promise and escaped from Szepes, using the outer hole of a latrine he descended on a rope one night.
 What an escape it might have been.

 As for the Csáky family, the last family member left Szepes castle in 1707.
 Szepes castle was in the hands of the Kuruc rebels until June 1710 when Görgey János, Vice-Comes of Szepes County surrendered the fort to the besieging Imperial troops.
 Somehow, the castle could avoid destruction and it was not exploded like many Hungarian castles after 1711.
 Only a small garrison remained in it.